yiisoft/di/README.md

 - Supports aliasing.
 - Supports service providers and deferred service providers.

-## Using container
+## Using the container

-Usage of DI container is fairly simple.
-First, you initialize it with array of definitions and then objects created according to these are used either in the application directly or to resolve dependencies of other definitions.
+Usage of the DI container is fairly simple: You first initialize it with an array of *definitions*.
+The array keys are usually interface names.
+It will then use these definitions to create an object whenever that type is requested.
+This happens for example when fetching a type directly from the container somewhere in the application.
+But objects are also created implicitly if a definition has a dependency to another definition.

-Usually a single container is used for the whole application so it is often configured in either entry script such as `index.php` or a configuration file:
+Usually a single container is used for the whole application.
+It is often configured either in the entry script such as `index.php` or a configuration
+file:

 ```php
 use Yiisoft\Di\Container;